frequency-chain/frequency/designdocs/capacity.md

 ```

-Storage for to record how many tokens were targeted to an MSA.
+Storage to record how many tokens were targeted to an MSA.

 ```rust